winglang/wing.cloud/docs/workflows/gitihub-pull-request-open.md

 - Lambda: Create `environment` in Dynamodb Table
   - 3 almost identicial records are written with different primary key / sort key combinations
 - Lambda: Decrypted secrets are fetched for the environment type
+  - Secrets are a dedicted DynamoDB table
+  - For decryption, KMS is called
 - Lambda: App recrod is fetched for the created environment
 - Lambda: A github comment is created on the Pull Request
 - Lambda: A Github installation token is created for the runtime